GrgoMariani/Python-Decorators/README.md

 ## Conditional
 The decorator that executes the given function only if the condition is met.

+## For Each Elem
+A nice programming pattern for simplyfing operations on all elements of a list.

 ## Max Refresh
 I should really get a better name for this.
 Best to check the example.